 The main thing to note is that you won't fit as many people in this hot tub as the Lay-Z-Spa Helsinki.
 Although the outer diameter is the same for both hot tubs, the Cancun has far thicker 'traditional' inflatable walls which dramatically reduces the space inside.
 Lay-Z-Spa says four adults will fit, but we think that's a bit of a squeeze.

 However, the smaller internal measurement does mean less water usage - the Cancun holds 669 litres compared to the Helsinki's 1123 litre capacity - which should also mean less energy used to heat the water and maintain temperature.
 And although the Cancun has 120 air jets compared to the Helsinki's 180 jet offering, this affordable option still has enough bubbles to make you feel you're not missing out.

-So, if you're only likely to be sharing your hot tub with one or two others, and want one of the best value hot tubs around, we think this option is well worth considering.
+So, if you're only likely to be sharing your hot tub with one or two others, and want one of the best value inflatable hot tubs around, we think this option is well worth considering.

 This hot tub is all about the night-time illuminations.

-Other than its outer wall colour, the Lay-Z-Spa Bali hot tub is almost identical to the Lay-Z-Spa Cancun in terms of specifications - offering a 120 air jet spa experience, easy inflation, and just enough room just for four adults.
-But as evening falls the reason for upgrading to this hot tub becomes clear.
+Other than its outer wall colour, the Lay-Z-Spa Bali hot tub is almost identical to the Lay-Z-Spa Cancun in terms of specifications - offering a 120 air jet spa experience, easy inflation, and just enough room for four adults.
+But as evening falls, the reason for upgrading to this hot tub becomes clear.